ramos-04/gitops-scaling/README.md

 ## High Availability

-- We have defined high availability at the node level as well as the pod level.
+- We have defined high availability at the **node level** as well as at the **pod level**.

-- For applications, we have used a kubernetes offering named 'topologySpreadConstraints' which will automatically launch and maintain our application pods in different AWS Availability Zones(AZs)
+- For pod level, we have used a kubernetes offering namely **topologySpreadConstraints** which will automatically launch and maintain our application pods in different unique AWS Availability Zones(AZs)

-- For nodes, we have performed configurations in the karpenter so that it smartly launches nodes in different AWS AZs.
+- For node level, we have performed configurations in the karpenter so that it smartly launches nodes in different AWS AWS Availability Zones(AZs).

 ## Future Improvements/Limitations